 Josh Hudnall is the co-founder and CEO of fastPXL, a software development company headquartered in Grand Junction.
 With a client base including Downtown Grand Junction, the Mesa County Public Library District, Oprah Winfrey, William Morris Entertainment Live, K-LOVE Radio and more, fastPXL has cultivated a reputation for simple design and high quality software.

 Josh is also the co-founder of LAUNCH West CO, a non-profit organization created to identify, connect and empower high tech entrepreneurs within Western Colorado.
 Formed in January of 2015, LAUNCH has already grown to over 250 members and shows no signs of slowing down.

 Cherie was born and raised in Colorado, living in Grand Junction for most of her life.
 She completed her first BA in psychology with a minor in sociology at Metropolitan State College- Denver.
-Cherie is currently working on obtaining a BS in computer science through a Regis University online program.
+Cherie is currently working on obtaining a BS in computer science from Regis University.

 In the past she worked as a case manager for adults for developmental disabilities, as support staff for a homeless youth shelter and was the revenue cycle data analyst for Mind Springs Health/West Springs Hosptial.
 Currently she works full time as a managed services administrator at Networks Unlimited and she is a single mother.